 Student academic records are maintained in the Registrar's Office for 10 years.
-These records may include transfer credit evaluations, correspondence, curriculum deviations, and evaluation of progress toward graduation.
+These records may include transfer credit evaluations, correspondence, curriculum substitutions, and degree evaluation toward graduation.

 Transcripts of Chemeketa credit courses are kept permanently.
 You may obtain an official transcript from the Enrollment Center in Building 2, Room 200 by submitting a written request with the appropriate fee.
-Access Pipeline at http://pipeline.chemeketa. edu for an unofficial transcript.
+Access My Chemeketa at http://my.chemeketa.edu for an unofficial transcript.
 If you have financial obligations to the college, we may deny issuing your transcript until the Enrollment Center clears your obligation.